 Vast gothic, gabled, red brick villas.
 Tree-lined, mature gardens brimming with lilac and forsythia, copper beech and apple blossom.
 Mellow gravel drives of yellowing local stone, disclosing cars that are spacious rather than showy.
 Wisteria-clad eaves and laurel green drainpipes.
 Trellising of box and yew.

-In front of the Arch is a tangle of dark green trees, known as ‘The Jungle’, planted to create an air of seclusion.
+In front of the Arch is a tangle of dark green trees, known as ‘The Jungle’, planted to create an air of cool seclusion.
 A carved paving stone tells us that this place ‘was for thirty years cared for by Charles Elton FRS (1900-91) ecologist and conservationist’, a local resident and fellow of Corpus Christi College.

 At the heart of Park Town is the only gated (i.e. private) communal garden in Oxford.
 It is reminiscent of a small, residential London square, a provincial attempt at exclusivity.
 It still has a curious air of aspiration about it, which may be telling.
-For the houses (architect: Samuel Lipscomb Seckham) though highly sought after, are actually quite small, and the reason they are placed in a crescent is to disguise the fact that they form a terrace rather than being detached.
+For the houses (architect: Samuel Lipscomb Seckham) though highly sought after, are actually relatively small, and the reason they are placed in a crescent is to disguise the fact that they form a terrace rather than being detached.
 The communal square is there because there wasn’t enough space to accommodate large back gardens.
 And the very raison d’être for Park Town in the first place was to make money for St John’s College, which owned much of the empty land to the north of the Victorian city.

 So there’s a hint of historic modesty here, which adds to the neighbourhood’s discreet charm, and which even the increasing presence of fleets of ‘Basement Specialist’ vans can’t quite dispel.
 D.W.
-Riley would feel very much at home here.
+Riley would still feel very much at home here.